mithunhr87/ppc64le-QGIS/README.md

 # ppc64le - qgis
-Simple demonstation of qgis sample docker file for ppc64le.
+Simple demonstation of qgis (https://www.qgis.org)sample docker file for ppc64le.
 Docker container that runs QGIS Server on ppc64le

 Attribution:
 This is just demonstation of how one can use QGIS inside docker container for a architecture like ppc64le, and not original work.